-- Permanent or stationary playground equipment must have a fall/use zone that extends a minimum of 6 feet in all directions from the perimeter of the equipment.
-All types of ground cover must be maintained to provide resilience and reduce the incidence of injuries to children in the event of falls. - a.
+All equipment used in the outdoor play area must be constructed and maintained a.
 If the ground cover in place is loose ground cover (such as, but not limited to: mulch, shredded rubber chips or sand) a minimum of six inches in depth is required in the use zone.
-Asphalt, concrete hard packed dirt, hay, grass or leaves are unsuitable for use in the use zone area. - b.
+Asphalt, concrete hard packed dirt, hay, grass or leaves are unsuitable for use in the use zone area.

+b.
 If the ground cover in place is a unitary playground surface, then the unitary surfacing materials must be installed and maintained according to the manufacturer's instructions.
-Unitary surfaces must be tested to and comply with ASTM F1292; documentation of test data must be retained at the school-age center and available for licensing to review. - c.
+Unitary surfaces must be tested to and comply with ASTM F1292; documentation of test data must be retained at the school-age center and available for licensing to review.

+c.
 If the play area was approved by the Child Care Licensing Program prior to adoption of this regulation(September 11, 2019, school age centers) (February 26, 2020, children's centers) and does not meet the 6-foot fall/use zone requirement, then the school-age center must submit a written request, including photographs and layout of the play area, to the Child Care Licensing Program within 90 days of the regulation effective date requesting to continue to operate using the prior approved play area.
 However, if the permanent or stationary playground equipment is moved or replaced then the standard would apply, and 6 feet of use zone must be provided.
 Any new equipment added would be required to have the 6 feet of use zone in all directions from the perimeter of the equipment.

-SA Facility Handbook 3.12D CC Facility Handbook 3.12E 7.
-Equipment used for climbing should not be placed over, or immediately next to, hard surfaces such as asphalt, concrete, dirt, grass, or flooring covered by carpet or gym mats not intended for use as surfacing for climbing equipment.
+- 7. Equipment used for climbing should not be placed over, or immediately next to, hard surfaces such as asphalt, concrete, dirt, grass, or flooring covered by carpet or gym mats not intended for use as surfacing for climbing equipment. - 8.

-CC Facility Handbook 3.12G SA Facility Handbook 3.12G 8.
 Sandboxes must be covered at the end of each day.
-The covering used must prevent access to the sandbox by animals.

-SA Facility Handbook 3.12I CC Facility Handbook 3.12I The provider shall maintain manufacturer's instructions on file electronically or in paper format for outdoor playground equipment purchased or installed on or after September 11, 2019 (School age Centers) and February 26,2020 (Children's Centers)
+The covering used must prevent access to the sandbox by animals. - The provider shall maintain manufacturer's instructions on file electronically or in paper format for outdoor playground equipment purchased or installed on or after September 11, 2019 (School age Centers) and February 26,2020 (Children's Centers) - 10.

-SA Facility Handbook 3.12H CC Facility Handbook 3.12H 10.
 Wading pools, including inflatable water slides with a landing area where water collects are prohibited.